kyclark/gitbook-metagenomics/dna_profiling.md

 }
 ```

-Now I'm going to show you a version where we don't have to create variables for each of the nucleotides:
+Now I'm going to show you a version where we use a hash instead of a bunch of scalars:

 ```
 $ cat -n dna5.pl6